 Mariah is the second person I met for C & C (she’s the sweetest, most fun young woman I’ve had the pleasure of photographing).
 She attends West Virginia University, where she studies fashion merchandising, communication studies, PR, and business administration.
 Her Blog, Dancing With Grace, is a lighthearted, helpful, and enjoyable read showcasing fashion and lifestyle content.
 Why the name Dancing With Grace?
 Here’s what she says:

 “I’ve chosen to name my blog ‘Dancing with Grace’ for a few reasons: A) I believe that dancing through life is a lot more entertaining than walking.
 B) I believe in having grace for others, and sharing God’s as well.
 C) I am a fur momma to the world’s sweetest pup, Gracie.
 Mix these all together, and you’re Dancing with Grace.”
 She’s an ardent, self-proclaimed “fur mama” to her precious pup, Gracie, whose full time job is “being cute and melting hearts.”
 When shes not in class you can bet she’s with Gracie or out taking #ootd photos–often both.

 Juan is an actor from the Wheeling area and has been in several productions; one of his most recent being Treasure Island at Towngate Theatre.
 He’s a passionate, well-spoken young man with the hair of an Egyptian god.
-His easy going, relaxed manner make him easy to work with and an enjoyable to spend time with.
+His easy going, relaxed manner make him wonderful to work with and an enjoyable to spend time with.